10 Free Ways to Motivate Employees

 She also adds, “Letting them pick their work hours and allowing them to structure their own work – essentially treating them like expert consultants can also motivate them.”

 7. Never reprimand them

 There’s no more direct way to close an employee off than to reprimand them or devalue their ideas.
-“Don’t criticize your employees for mistakes they may have made and never tell them an idea is bad,” suggests Earl Choate, CEO of Concrete Camoflauge.
+“Don’t criticize your employees for mistakes they may have made and never tell them an idea is bad,” suggests Earl Choate, CEO of Concrete Camouflage.
 “Instead, you want them to view errors or roadblocks as learning opportunities.
 Motivation fosters from an environment that is open in which employees aren’t hesitant to provide suggestions and express their ideas.”

 8. Offer development opportunities

 “A raise or bonus is a great way to acknowledge sustained good work, but if you want to give kudos or give some spot-appreciation you can also reward people with development opportunities (opportunities to learn new skills, take the lead on an exciting project, present their work to leadership or at a large team meeting, etc.),” says Hughes.
 “Make sure you let them know why you chose them – it’ll help reinforce whatever they’re doing that’s going well.”